 - How much?

 - How will I know when it is accomplished?

 Set realistic goals that you are able to achieve but which will stretch you.
 It is by pushing yourself that you will attain your goals.
 To set an attainable goal you must answer the “H” question:

-To be relevant, a goal must represent an objective toward which you are both willing and able to work.
-Look towards tying your goal in with your mission or vision statement.
+To be relevant, a goal must represent an objective toward which you are both willing, and able to work towards.
+You want to relate your goal to your mission or vision statement.
 Your goal needs to be important to you and relevant to your ultimate business vision.

 - When: Establish a time frame.

 Poor Goal: Reduce customer complaints in service department.

 SMART Goal: Design and implement new customer complaint procedure for our service department, to reduce complaints from 30% to 5% of total business by 31 March 2023.

 Poor Goal: Start a new blog to educate prospects.

 SMART Goal: To achieve an increase in repeat business, start a new weekly blog highlighting the benefits of our product.
 Set up an automation in Mailchimp to send this to our lead magnet lists.
 The first article is due to be published no later than the end of January 2023 with success measured by a click through rate of 54% by the end of this quarter.